 But it is going to be okay!
 You’re going to be an awesome, amazing gluten free cook very, very soon.
 There will be a day when you decide that you want to bake a cake, and you pull out the flours and make a phenomenal cake and it’s not stressful at all.
 There will be a day when you can make every single food that you and you family love with gluten free ingredients, and you’ll all sit down and eat it, and the fact that it’s gluten free will not be at the fore-front of your mind at all.
 You’ll just enjoy sharing good food with people that you love.

-All that I want you to do today is enter your email address below so that you'll be sure to get my email updates each week.
-That way you can keep learning about all things gluten free while you wrap your head around the idea of using a scale, keeping a kitchen journal, and all that sort of stuff.
+Enter your email address below!
+So you can get our free eBook, and email updates about all things gluten-free!
+Learn some great tips, and have fun–all while you’re wrapping your head around the idea of using a scale, keeping a kitchen journal, and all that sort of great healthy stuff.